texas-flavoured-canadien/texas-flavoured-canadien/README.md

 - 👋 Hi, I’m @texas-flavoured-canadien
 - 👀 I’m interested in computational lingustics and medicine
 - 🌱 mi toki pona
-- 💞️ I’m looking to collaborate on speech disorders
+- 💞️ I’m looking to collaborate on speech science and ASL
-- ⚡ Fun fact: my top three favourite words: 'gord', 'pride', 'niche'
+- ⚡ My top three favourite words: 'gord', 'pride', 'ducky'

 <!---
 texas-flavoured-canadien/texas-flavoured-canadien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.